1. Installation Steps for PostgreSQL on Ubuntu

 2.1 what does "sudo -i -u postgres" do

-user account, which is the default administrative user for PostgreSQL.
+The command sudo -i -u postgres is used to temporarily switch to the postgres user account, which is the default administrative user for PostgreSQL.

 Here’s what each part does: